Kathleen Sebelius: 2002 election

-First term
+First term (2003–2007)

 Throughout her first term, Sebelius built upon her popularity and in January 2006 was tied for 20th most popular governor in the country.

 During the 2004 election, CNN speculated Sebelius could be a potential running mate for John Kerry.

 In November 2005, Time named Sebelius as one of the five best governors in America, praising her for eliminating a $1.1 billion debt she inherited, ferreting out waste in state government, and strongly supporting public education – all without raising taxes, although she proposed raising sales, property, and income taxes.
 The article also praised her bipartisan approach to governing, a useful trait in a state where Republicans have usually controlled the Legislature.

 In February 2006, the White House Project named Sebelius one of its "8 in '08", a group of eight female politicians who could possibly run and be elected president in 2008.
 She was also cited by The New York Times to be among the women most likely to become the first female President of the United States.

 In October 2006, the Cato Institute gave Sebelius the grade of "D" on their biennial fiscal policy report card, which measures the fiscal performance of U.S. governors based on spending and taxes.
 Her grade was influenced by the combination of proposed tax increases and expanded spending growth beyond population plus inflation.